dkz2r/python-intermediate-tool/episodes/07-static-code-analysis.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- What is static code analysis?
+- How can static code analysis tools help improve code quality?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
+- Implement `ruff` and `mypy` in a Python project
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Understand how to read and fix issues reported by `ruff` and `mypy`

 ::::::::::::::::::::::::::::::::::::::::::::::::